Loading...

 Benefits of UV Coating

-• Glossy finish: UV coating provides a high-gloss finish2 that enhances colors and graphics.
+• Glossy finish: UV coating provides a high-gloss finish that enhances colors and graphics.

 • Durability: The coating is resistant to damage, including water and fading.